PlasticRanger

 How much weight can PVC pipe hold?

-Most PVC pipes will be able to hold at least 28 pounds of weight before they start bending.
+Most PVC pipes can hold at least 28 pounds of weight before they start bending.
 However, sometimes longer PVC pipes begin to bend under their weight.
 A prime rule of thumb is never to use PVC pipes to hold larger quantities of weight, especially if you don’t want them to become stiff.

 Which is the best glue for PVC?